AlexFreik/Checkers-in-Delft/web/design/WEB_2.md

    Legality of the move is checked via HTTP requests.

 ## 2.2 Use of design patterns
-- The basic constructor pattern (in the file `/public/javascripts/canvas/positions.js`) We implemened `AbsClientPos` "class" using this pattern.
+- The basic constructor pattern (in the file `/public/javascripts/game_state.js`) We implemened `Piece` "class" using this pattern.

 ## 3.3 WebSocket API